feitnomore/hyperledger-fabric-kubernetes/README.md

 kubenode02.local.parisi.biz
 kubenode03.local.parisi.biz
 ```
-*Note: This is a home Kubernetes environment however most of what is covered here should apply to any cloud provider that provides Kubernetes compatible services*
+*Note: This is a home Kubernetes environment however most of what is covered here should apply to any cloud provider that provides Kubernetes compatible services.*

 For Apache Zookeeper we'll have the following machines:
 ```sh